Edols22/Machine-Learning/README.md

 # Machine-Learning
-Some codes about machine learning written by myselve
+Some codes about machine learning written by myself